-On July 21, 2017, the Company announced that, after completing a comprehensive review of its manufacturing network, it would be ceasing operations and closing its manufacturing and distribution facilities in Huntsville, Alabama (the 2017 Generic Pharmaceuticals Restructuring Initiative).
-The closure of the facilities was completed in June 2018 and the facilities were sold in the fourth quarter of 2018 for net cash proceeds of \$23.1 million, resulting in a net gain on disposal of \$12.5 million, which is included in Other expense (income), net in the Consolidated Statements of Operations.
+On July 21, 2017, the Group announced that, after completing a comprehensive review of its manufacturing network, it would be ceasing operations and closing its manufacturing and distribution facilities in Huntsville, Alabama (the 2017 Generic Pharmaceuticals Restructuring Initiative).
+The closure of the facilities was completed in June 2018 and the facilities were sold in the fourth quarter of 2018 for net cash proceeds of \$23.1 million, resulting in a net gain on disposal of \$12.5 million, which is included in Other expense (profit), net in the Consolidated Profit and Loss Account.

-As a result of the 2017 Generic Pharmaceuticals Restructuring Initiative, the Company incurred pre-tax charges of \$61.6 million and \$286.7 million during the years ended December 31, 2018 and 2017, respectively.
+As a result of the 2017 Generic Pharmaceuticals Restructuring Initiative, the Group incurred pre-tax charges of \$61.6 million during the year ended December 31, 2018.
 The 2018 amount does not include the \$12.5 million gain on sale of the Huntsville facilities described above.